AI-Tech-Research-Lab/CNAS/README.md

 ## Overview
 <img align="top" width="600" src="assets/CNAS_scheme.png">
 The CNAS framework inputs consist of:
-- Dataset: a dataset split into a training and a validation set.
+- Dataset: a dataset split into a training and a validation set
-- Eval hyperparams: hyperparameters used for evaluating a candidate network such as the weights of the objectives and the number of epochs of different training stages.
+- Eval hyperparams: hyperparameters used for evaluating a candidate network such as the weights of the objectives and the number of epochs of different training stages
 - Model constraints: functional and technological constraints.
 The former refers to constraints on the type of processing layers and operations that are carried out in the designed neural network; the latter consists in constraints on the computational and memory demand of the designed neural network.
-- OFA set: a set of candidate networks sampled from the OFA supernet.
+- OFA set: a set of candidate networks sampled from the OFA supernet
-- ADA set: a set of hyperparameters used for enhancing an OFA backbone with adaptive capability (e.g., early exit).
+- ADA set: a set of hyperparameters used for enhancing an OFA backbone with adaptive capability (e.g., early exit)

 ## Requirements